Business Policies and Procedures Manual

 It is a violation of state law to have a preretirement written or oral agreement to reemploy a Department of Retirement Systems (DRS) retiree.
 Note: A mere expression or inquiry about postretirement employment by an employer or employee, that does not constitute a commitment to reemploy the employee after retirement, is not considered an agreement.

-A DRS or Washington State University Retirement Plan (WSURP) retiree must be hired in accordance with the procedures in this section (60.17).
+A DRS or Washington State University Retirement Plan (WSURP) retiree must be hired in accordance with the procedures in this policy (60.17).
 The hiring department must document a justifiable need to hire a retiree, and the appointing authority and HRS must preapprove the retiree’s hire prior to an offer being made.

 Washington state law limits the number of hours a DRS retirement plan retiree may work in a position that is eligible for a DRS retirement plan.
 DRS retirement plans include the following: